ft-/phpGridServer/INSTALL.md

 5.1.
 Setting up Grid Library

-The following steps are required whether migrating or setting up from scratch
+The following steps are required whether migrating or setting up from scratch.

-run tools/loadninifile.php with the asset set from OpenSimulator run tools/loadninifile.php with the inventory library set from OpenSimulator
+You need a set of files to set it up accordingly.
+Those can be extracted from OpenSimulator archive.

+run tools/loadninifile.php assets/AssetSets.xml
+run tools/loadninifile.php inventory/Libraries.xml

 6. Connecting a simulator